 As I noted above, a major strength of Gaines and Songer Gaines' paper is the acknowledgment that the church is on a journey toward faithfulness.
-Interestingly, however, the paper embraces the common practice in postliberal ecclesiological discourse that makes potentially inspirational claims about what the church is as if the church has arrived at its destination.
+Interestingly, however, the paper embraces the common practice in postliberal ecclesiological discourse that makes claims about what the church is as if the church has arrived at its destination.
 For example, the authors write, "As the body of Christ in the world, the Church bears an open wound from which its life flows out.
-The Church does not seek to suture its wound, nor bind it up for the sake of its self-preservation..." (p.
+The Church does not seek to suture its wound, nor bind it up for the sake of its selfpreservation..." (p.
 8).
-This and other related declarations in the paper are inspiring, but they seem to oppose the basis for Gaines and Songer Gaines' overall argument, which is that the church does not live this way.
+This and other related declarations in the paper can be motivational, but they seem to oppose the basis for Gaines and Songer Gaines' overall argument, which is, namely, that the church does not yet consistently live this way.
 The church would not be in exile if it did live this way.
-I do recognize that there are important reasons for talking about the church in this manner, and I must admit that I, too, have made claims about the church as if it already is what it ought to be.
-Doing this acknowledges that the church is not merely a sociological group but a theologically defined peoplehood, and it has the hope to mitigating any attempt to make a distinction between a visible church (earthly / mixed with sinners) and invisible church (other-worldly / pure).
-However, if we are trying to discuss ways Christians have been embracing problematic North American frameworks and operating more as a voting bloc than a witness to the Kingdom, then we are already stating our need for sociological insight to be part of the conversation.
+I do recognize that there are important reasons for talking about the church in this manner, and I must admit that I have previously employed the same strategy of making claims about the church as if it already is what it ought to be.
+Doing this acknowledges that the church is not merely a sociological group but a theologically defined peoplehood, and it attempts to mitigate any distinction between a visible church (earthly / mixed with sinners) and invisible church (other-worldly / pure).
+However, if we are trying to discuss ways Christians have been embracing problematic ideological frameworks and operating more as a voting bloc than a witness to the Kingdom, then we are already stating our need for sociological insight to be part of the conversation.
 And if such insight is not genuinely invited into ecclesiological discourse, we could very well be embracing a different version of the visible/invisible dichotomy-one that is only willing to see what the church ought to be and is unwilling to see all of what the church has been.
-If we are to take the church's pilgrim identity seriously, we need to develop ways of describing the church that can keep theological and sociological insight in dialogue.
+If we are to take the church's pilgrim identity seriously, we need to develop ways of describing the church that can keep theological (faith and understanding regarding the nature and role of the church in the world) and sociological (the church's current practice) insight in dialogue.
 More specifically, we need to let our language display a recognition that a great deal of our ideological claims about the church are not exactly statements about what the church is but about what the church is uniquely called, empowered, and expected to be.
 Amending the quote above, we could say: